placebeyondtheclouds/my-shell-scripts/README.md

 ## Find a string within a file within 7z archives

-The archive is extracted to the standard output and then grepped for the string. `tar -xzOf` for tar.gz and `zcat` for gz.
+The archive is extracted to the standard output and then grepped for the string. `tar -xzOf` for tar.gz, `zcat` or use zgrep directly for gz.
 Needs optimization.

 ```
 #!/bin/bash